chanchalKhatua/DevOps-Lecture-Notesfromscalar/AWS1mynote/AWS_MD_format_note.md

     * Click on the tab
     * Add a new tag: Key = user, Value = Iamuser2
     * Save
-6. We can restrict the user to create EC2 instances and allow him to do only 'stop' and 'start' Instances by writing custom scripts. [cite: 44, 45, 46, 47, 48, 49, 50, 51, 52, 53, 54]
+6. We can restrict the user to create EC2 instances and allow him to do only 'stop' and 'start' Instances by writing custom scripts.
     * Open the browser and search for 'restrict aws user ec2 instance'
     * <https://aws.amazon.com/premiumsupport/knowledge-center/restrict-ec2-iam/>
     * Copy the script and open it in any editor and customize it.